Skepticon: History

 In the years that followed, the conference was able to attract additional speakers willing to reduce or forgo their speakers' fees so as to keep the conference free for attendees.
 Donors help with the cost of event space and speakers' travel costs.

 In July 2010, Skepticon received the "Best On Campus Event" award from the Center for Inquiry.

 Shortly before Skepticon III in November 2010, critics questioned the naming of the convention, suggesting that it focused more on atheism than skepticism.

 Skepticon IV (2011) featured a tour of a nearby creationist museum, two full days of lectures detailing science-related topics, and a performance by Atheist Evangelist Brother Sam Singleton.
 A local gelato shop owner took offense to Singleton's performance and posted a sign in the store window which read "Skepticon is NOT welcomed to my Christian Business."
 The resulting internet reaction had a negative impact on the store's user ratings on a number of consumer satisfaction websites.
 Three days later the shop owner posted an apology on the website Reddit.
 Concern over whether the sign violated the Civil Rights Act of 1964 earned the incident the nickname "gelato-gate."

 In 2016, Skepticon banned Carrier for what organizer Lauren Lane described as "repeated boundary-pushing behavior."
-Later that year, Carrier sued Skepticon and Lane for defamation, tortious interference, and emotional distress.
+Later that same year, Carrier sued Skepticon and Lane for defamation, tortious interference, and emotional distress.